Navigating Google's third-party cookie deprecation: What eCommerce marketers need to know

 How RevLifter is affected by third-party cookie deprecation

 RevLifter helps eCommerce sites increase conversions by delivering intelligent offers.
-It leverages first-party cookies, which, as mentioned, are unaffected by Google's deprecation.
+It uses first-party cookies, which, as mentioned, are unaffected by Google's deprecation.

 By utilizing first-party data with consumer consent, RevLifter can continue offering customized incentives and messages that resonate with each customer's unique journey, maintaining a high level of effectiveness without getting into problems around privacy violations.